streamnative/function-mesh-website/docs/scaling.md

 id: scaling
 ---

-This document describes how to manually and automatically scale Pods (Pulsar instances) which are used for running functions, sources, and sinks.
+This document describes how to manually and automatically scale Pods (Pulsar instances) that are used for running functions, sources, and sinks.

 ## Manual scaling